01 of 07

 Combine Sugar and Orange Juice and Bring to a Boil

 Combine the sugar and orange juice in a saucepan and bring it to a boil over medium heat.
-I like my cranberry sauce on the tart side, so I add half the sugar now and then sweeten it to taste at the end of cooking.Continue to 4 of 7 below.
+If you like your cranberry sauce on the tart side, add half the sugar now and then sweeten it to taste at the end of cooking.Continue to 4 of 7 below.

 04 of 07